reactabular/reactabular/CONTRIBUTING.md

 Now edit `./docs`.

 There's also a TDD mode for testing.
-Run it through `npm run test:tdd` and develop while it's running.
+Run it through `npm run test:watch` and develop while it's running.

 > You can run individual tests by passing a pattern like this: `npm test -- does not crash with a number`.
-This works also with `npm run test:tdd`.
+This works also with `npm run test:watch`.